 When you should use your Staging Environment: The Staging Environment is separate from your production platform which means that any changes made in staging will need to be manually moved over to your live platform.
-This is an excellent place to test feeds or to work on your SILK Wrapper/other branding changes because users cannot accidentally stumble upon your changes before you’re ready to present them.
+This is an excellent place to test feeds or to work on your Brand Template/other branding changes because users cannot accidentally stumble upon your changes before you’re ready to present them.

 Why Localist Does Not Provide a Grid-View: This design limits the way you and your users interact with your events calendar, decreasing online engagement and, potentially, attendance.
 These limits include:

 - No immediate access to social sharing/ability to add to calendar